 Asian markets down as trade fears linger

-HONG KONG: Asian markets were down Wednesday (Jul 4), though Hong Kong recovered slightly from an earlier tumble, as trade tensions between the US and China continued to weigh on investor sentiment.
+HONG KONG: Asian markets were down on Wednesday (Jun 4) as trade tensions between the US and China weighed on investor sentiment ahead of new tariffs kicking in.

 Wall Street ended the session down in a shortened trading day ahead of Wednesday's Independence Day holiday, with falls in tech stocks pressuring the market.